daviduhden/scripts/README.md

 # Scripts

-A collection of shell scripts for system administration and maintenance across multiple operating systems: Debian-based Linux distributions, OpenBSD, POSIX-compliant systems, and Secureblue (Fedora Atomic).
+A collection of shell scripts for system administration and maintenance across multiple operating systems.

 ## Structure